 I visited the Coke Factory back in high school (yes like 20 years ago…) and the thing I remember the most?
 Sampling all the Cokes from around the world!

-Ask anyone who has ever visited the World of Coca-Cola what they remember about it…and they will say the same thing.
+Ask anyone who has ever visited the World of Coca-Cola what they remember, and they will say the same thing: the tasting room.

 There is just something so fun about taste testing soda from all the different countries.